-You’d be lying if you said you had never once awoke from some skewed version of reality and thought, “what the hell?”
+You’d be lying if you said you had never once awoken from some skewed version of reality and thought, “what the hell?”
 Or maybe you are one of those “I don’t dream” people and you truly believe you do not dream.
-Who are you kidding?
-Even our cats and dogs have dreams; studies have shown that animals have the same brain wave activity during sleep as we do.
-Still think you’re not a dreamer?
-Well, even those who are visually impaired still have dreams.
-They may be very different from yours or mine, but they have dreams nevertheless.
+But you would be wrong.
+In fact, even our cats and dogs have dreams.
+Studies have shown that animals have the same brain wave activity during sleep as we do.
 We all dream.
-If you truly believe you do not, perhaps you are just not remembering yours, in which case you may need to focus on getting better sleep.
+The only difference is, perhaps, you are not remembering yours (in which case you may need to focus on getting better sleep).
 Which begs the question, are your dreams telling you something?

-Are your dreams telling you something?
-Why should we care?
+Regardless of how we approach the morning after, a dream has extraordinary effects on our minds.
+So, are your dreams telling you something?
+Why should you care?
 After all, dreams won’t help you pay those bills of yours.
-But let’s say one’s dreams could help lead to professional success or a better dating life, would we listen to them then?
-I’d say that’s an easy answer for most.
-Consider that your dreams may actually be telling you something really important about how you feel in your waking life; feelings that you either don’t recognize or choose to ignore.
+But let’s say one’s dreams could help lead to professional success or a better dating life.
+Would you listen to them then?
+An easy answer for most.
+So consider that your dreams may actually be telling you something really important about how you feel in your waking life.
+Feelings that you either don’t recognize or have compartmentalized.
 Imagine your success in both your career and personal relationships depend on your recognition of these feelings.
-Well, they do.

-So now it’s time to deal with your insecurities.
-You insecure?
-Never.
-I know, it’s madness isn’t it?
+Regardless of the scientific truth, dreams are a window into your fears and insecurities.
 Understand that it is not happiness and joy that are the most commonly experienced emotions during dreaming, it’s fear and anxiety.
 Remember, those negative dreams you’ve had at some point were created by your mind.
 You created those emotions; most likely you have some hidden weaknesses.
 Surprise!
 You’re not impenetrable, you are human.
 It doesn’t make you a bad person, it just means you have a few things that need to be worked out (like most of us).
 Because the chances are you’ve been ignoring bad feelings the same way people ignore what’s under the hood of their car.
-Take your mind for a tune-up and look under the hood once in awhile.
+Take your mind for a tune-up and look under the hood once in a while.
 The insecurities you ignore in your waking life are often encoded in your dreams.